 Physical distancing stems the spread of viruses in the air and germs that linger indoors.
 In general, this means 6 feet of space between you and other people.

-The CDC has eased measures on social distancing for COVID-19, saying it’s just one part of how you protect yourself and others from illness.
+The CDC has eased measures on social distancing for COVID-19, saying they're just one part of how you protect yourself and others from illness.
 Still, when thinking about whether to social distance, it might be a good idea to consider:

 - Your local COVID-19 community levels